ucsd-cse11-w22/ucsd-cse11-w22.github.io/help-hours.md

 late assignment there and then come in to tutor student help hours to be assigned a grade.

 So, you can only get a checkoff during steps 1 and 3 above.
 Step 2 is the typical way of submitting an assignment.
-If you get fully credit during any of these 3 steps, you are done and do not resubmit for any following steps!
+If you get full credit during any of these 3 steps, you are done and do not resubmit for any following steps!